< VirtualDub Video Processor

 Some filter plug-ins for VirtualDub are available only in 32-bit versions, but the number in the 64-bit version is growing, and this version is faster.

-As supplied, VirtualDub can open only .AVI and .WMA files and has a limited number of re-encoding options, but adding plugins and codecs relieves most of these restrictions.
-I recommend these plugins available at fcchandler's Web site::
+As supplied, VirtualDub has a limited number decoding and re-encoding options, but adding plugins and codecs relieves most of these restrictions.
+See the ones on the Sourceforge page.

 I also recommend the following: